Privileged Remote Access 21.2 Available Features

 |Multi-Session Support||Run multiple simultaneous sessions.|

 Network and protocol enhancements allow for direct peer-to-peer connections.
-A direct connection between a user and an endpoint bypasses the appliance, thus enhancing the performance of screen sharing, file transfer, and remote shell.
+A direct connection between a user and an endpoint bypasses the B Series Appliance, thus enhancing the performance of screen sharing, file transfer, and remote shell.

 |Privileged Web Access Console||